ijmeals/n96-postgres-package/docs/conn/how-to-log-slow-queries.md

 1. the total time the query took to run
 2. the text version of the query (e.g. `SELECT * FROM tbl WHERE col = ?`)
-3. the parametrize of the query (e.g. [2])
+3. the parametrize of the query (e.g. `[2]`)

 ### Disable n96 Postgres Logging Locally

-If you want to disable any logging of slow queries when working locally without having to modify any code, add an environment variable "N96_POSTGRES_DISABLE_LOGGING" and set it to false.
+If you want to disable any logging of slow queries when working locally without having to modify any code, add an environment variable "N96_POSTGRES_DISABLE_LOGGING" and set it to true.